matthewfeickert-talks/talk-chep-2024/talk.md

 .large[
 * As columnar analysis .bold[processes events in batches] also need CP tools and algorithms to process in batches
 * Current CP tools operate on xAOD event data model (EDM) for calculation and write systematics to disk for future access (I/O heavy)
-* Challenge: Can columnar on-the-fly computation be faster than disk?
+* Challenge: Can we adapt this model to work in on-the-fly computation columnar paradigm?
+   - Help with "trade disk for CPU" model
-* Refactoring tools to a columnar backend in ATLAS AMG show .bold[improvements in performance and flexibility] ]
+* Refactoring tools to a columnar backend in ATLAS show .bold[improvements in performance and flexibility] ]
 ]
 .kol-1-2[